AkhilP9182/EVA5---Extensive-Vision-AI/S6/README.md

 ![validation_loss_5_versions](https://github.com/AkhilP9182/EVA5---Extensive-Vision-AI/blob/main/S6/images/val_loss_5_versions.png?raw=true)

-From the above graph it can be seen that:-
+From the above graph it can be seen that:- <br/>
+*	The train and validation accuracies are very close to each other for each version, which means regularization is doing a good job in **reducing overfitting**.
 *	L2 regularization (combined with BN) gave the best result of all the five versions.
 *	The combination of L1 and L2 gave worse accuracy than when either of the regularizations was taken one at a time, for both model with BN and GBN.
 It could also be that the coefficients of regularization was large, and the penalty applied by the combination of regularizers made it harder for the model to reach the most optimum state.
 *	GBN alone gave almost the best result, but on combining with L1 and L2, it gave the worst accuracy result, indicating that over-regularization could also lead to adverse effects.
 GBN, when used alone, was able to reach the 99.0% accuracy within 5 epochs, which the combination of L1+L2+GBN could not reach in 25 epochs.